 Todd attended the University of California at Berkeley on an athletic scholarship for water polo, where he was co-captain, and was named an All-American.
 He earned both a Bachelor of Arts degree in English and, following in his parents’ footsteps, a Master of Social Work degree.
 Out of graduate school, he began working for the United Way of the Coastal Bend located in Corpus Christi, Texas.

-Seeking to provide options and choices for his family, Todd eventually transitioned into the life insurance business and brought with him the values learned from his family and his experiences as a social worker.
+Seeking to provide options and choices for his family, Todd eventually transitioned into the life insurance business, including long-term care planning and brought with him the values learned from his family and his experiences as a social worker.
 He knew the importance of getting families to talk about their: objectives; needs; shortcomings; challenges; family situation; and business situation.
 As noted by C3 Partner, Celeste C. Moya, “Todd’s approach has absolutely shaped how I work with and advise clients.
 Each relationship is very important to him, and he prides himself on building and maintaining the relationships across present and future generations.”

 “Todd doesn’t shy away from the tough topics of death and taxes.
 He acknowledges what a client may have experienced in their family” says C3 Senior Partner, Carolyn J. Smith.
-In a life insurance firm, success and security depend on confronting sensitive and difficult issues.
+In a firm specializing in life insurance for retirement planning, success and security depend on confronting sensitive and difficult issues.
 This often leads to end-of-life discussions, where a culture of empathy is especially important.
 It has been crucial to our success and will always be central to our mission and professional approach.

 Todd and his team don’t focus on the ‘how’ until they have focused on the ‘why’ with their clients.
 They work to gain clarity of a client’s vision and goals – the “why.”
 Then, they coordinate with the other advisors on strategies and tools to meet the client’s objectives – the “how.”
 C3 Partner, Jay F. Wheless, notes, “Todd really listens to and hears what others are saying.
 This ability, this gift, provides a strong foundation for a healthy and effective advisor-client relationship.”